Katib al-Wilaya Mosque

-The Katib al-Wilaya Mosque (جامع الولايات), also known as the Welayat Mosque, is a small mosque located along Omar Mukhtar Street in the Zaytun Quarter of the Old City of Gaza, in the State of Palestine.
+The Katib al-Wilaya Mosque (جامع الولايات), also known as the Welayat Mosque, is a small mosque located along Omar Mukhtar Street in the Zaytun Quarter of the Old City of Gaza, Palestine.

 The minaret was built by the Burji Mamluks in 1432 CE (835 AH).
 Additions to the western part of the mosque were commissioned in 1587 by Ahmad Bik during Ottoman rule of the region.

 History

 An inscription on the base of the minaret dates the construction of the tower to 1432 CE (835 AH), and the prayer hall may have been built around the same time.
 The work was commissioned by Sayf al-Din Inal.
 A separate inscription records significant rebuilding work in 1587 (995 AH) on the instructions of Ahmad Bik.
 Bik was a scribe (katib) of the state (wilayah), and the mosque's name is derived from Bik's official role.

 In January 2024, Al Jazeera reported that the mosque was damaged as part of the airstrike on the adjacent Church of Saint Porphyrius by the Israeli military during its bombing of the Gaza Strip.
 However, a January 2025 report compiled by the Centre for Cultural Heritage Preservation detail the impact of the war on Palestinian heritage sites described the mosque as "not damaged"; no further detail was given.